 Fun part – making the dough for the udon noodles

-So, when you have gathered all the right ingredients, the fun part begins starting with mixing the saltwater and the flour.
+When you have gathered all the right ingredients, the fun part begins starting with mixing the saltwater and the flour.
 Add the saltwater to the flour and knead it.
-And this is the fun part.
-Put the dough in a ziplock bag and step on it about 50 times!!
+And this is the fun part: put the dough in a ziplock bag and step on it about 50 times!!

 50 times only